jdimatteo/flask_bokeh_app/README.rst

-Flask app with bokeh push_session and autoload_server
+Flask app with bokeh push_session, autoload_server, and widgets
 =====================================================

-Demonstrate push_session and autoload_server usage.
+Trying to get push_session, autoload_server, and widgets to work.

+The update_title call back is not called when the text changes.

 In one terminal, run bokeh server::